upMVC/upMVC/README.md

 #
 #

 # The Names Convention
 #
 ## Considering recommendations:
  - Model, View, Controller - will be called by using module name in their name.
 For example, module name = books:
- - BooksModel.php - class BooksModel; BooksView.php - class BooksModel; BooksController.php - class BooksController;
+ - BooksModel.php - class BooksModel; BooksView.php - class BooksView; BooksController.php - class BooksController;
- - and make a distinctive namespace for each module - namespace ModuleName;
+ - and make a distinctive namespace for each module - namespace ModuleName - e.g. Books;
  - Your module routes should be kept under modules/routes - file ModuleRoutes.php - we call it just for convenience - by module name - for example, module name = books:
    - BooksRoutes.php class BooksRoutes
-   - namespace ModuleName\Routes
+   - namespace ModuleName\Routes, e.g. Books\Routes
 #
 #
 BitsHost Team